jaimeilustre/restaurant-data-proxy-server/README.md

     ```
 7. Once everything is working, proceed with the app with all the requirements you need to satisfy.
 In this case, we need to bypass the CORS restrictions from the public API.

-8. Create a `.env` file in the root folder add the following environment variables:
+8. Create a `.env` file in the root folder and add the following environment variables with your local port and origin:
     ``` bash
     // .env
     // ...